HashtagLegend/UltimatePong2.0/README.md

   1. Run PongControlsWebService.sln <br>
     a.
 (This has the reciever for the broadcast controller)<br>
     b.
 Start the program (it has to be a single startupproject - ControlsUdpReciever)
-  2. Clone PongPiControllerBroadcast to the Raspberry pi.
+  2. Clone PongPiControllerBroadcast to the Raspberry pi.<br>
     a.
-Make sure that you are on the same network as the pi
+Make sure that you are on the same network as the pi<br>
     b.
-Connect to the pi with putty or another terminal emulator
+Connect to the pi with putty or another terminal emulator<br>
     c.
-Navigate where you want the file to be located
+Navigate where you want the file to be located<br>
     d.
-Clone this project https://github.com/HashtagLegend/PongPiControllerUdpBroadcast.git
+Clone this project https://github.com/HashtagLegend/PongPiControllerUdpBroadcast.git<br>
-      - (the python script is also included in the project, but to make it easier to clone we've created another repo to clone from)
+      - (the python script is also included in the project, but to make it easier to clone we've created another repo to clone from)<br>
     e.
-Once its cloned, navigate to the folder
+Once its cloned, navigate to the folder<br>
     f.
-Run the program with this command
+Run the program with this command <br>
       - Python3 controller.py
   3. Open Powershell
     a.
-Navigate to the UltimatePong2.0/PongHtml folder
+Navigate to the UltimatePong2.0/PongHtml folder<br>
     b.
-Open it in VS Code (code .)
+Open it in VS Code (code .)<br>
     c.
-We havent included node modules in our git repo, so run the npm install command from the VS Code terminal
+We havent included node modules in our git repo, so run the npm install command from the VS Code terminal<br>
     d.
-Run the comman: npm-run-all --parralel watch
+Run the comman: npm-run-all --parralel watch<br>

   Now everything is up and running!

   # Playing the game

   1. Open the browser with the game page
-  2. Login with your google account
+  2. Login with your google account<br>
     a.
 This will automaticly create a game profile
-  3. Navigate to the Ultimate Pong tab
+  3. Navigate to the Ultimate Pong tab<br>
     a.
-Use the Raspberry pi to control the pong
+Use the Raspberry pi to control the pong<br>
     b.
-Rotate clockwise to move up
+Rotate clockwise to move up<br>
     c.
 Rotate counterclockwise to move down

   # Achievements